hivelab-github/config_io/README.md

 # lidar_parameters_config
 First entered the gate of github, I hope I will be better in the future.
 ## What it does
-When writing a program, you often encounter a variety of parameters.
-If the parameters are written directly in the program,the<br>
+*When writing a program, you often encounter a variety of parameters.
+If the parameters are written
-program needs to be recompiled each time it is modified.
-When the number is increasing, the modification becomes difficult. <br>
+directly in the program,the program needs to be recompiled each time it is modified.
+When the number
-Therefore, it is an excellent way to define a configuration file outside the program,and the contents of the configuration file <br>
+is increasing, the modification becomes difficult.
+Therefore, it is an excellent way to define a
-are read while the program is running.
-In this way, each modification only needs to change the content of the configuration file,<br>
-and the program itself does not modify it.<br>
+configuration file outside the program,and the contents of the configuration file are read while the program is running.
+In this way, each modification only needs to change the content of the configuration file, and the program itself does not modify it.
-Config_io provides configuration parameters, and the main program reads the parameter file by calling the Config_io built-in <br>
+*Config_io provides configuration parameters, and the main program reads the parameter file by calling the Config_io built-in function.
-function.
 The parameter file is placed in the Config folder and is the relevant data of the lidar.
-By specifying the parameters <br>
-of the lidar and inputing the parameters that need to be searched, the corresponding parameter values can be obtained.<br>
+By specifying the parameters of the lidar and inputing the parameters that need to be searched, the corresponding parameter values can be obtained.
 ## How does it work？You should really read it，it's important!
 Usage:<br>
 　　　#include "config_io.h" <br>